Alan Watson, Baron Watson of Richmond: Politics

 In politics, Watson's notable role was as President of the Liberal Party.
 He was appointed CBE in 1985 and, on 23 July 1999 was elevated to the House of Lords with a Life Peerage as Baron Watson of Richmond, of Richmond in the London Borough of Richmond upon Thames.
-He is a member of the House of Lords Select Committee on the European Union.
+He was a member of the House of Lords Select Committee on the European Union.

 He stood for election four times: as the Liberal candidate for Richmond in the general elections of October 1974 and 1979, and as the Liberal candidate (SDP-Liberal Alliance) for Richmond and Barnes in the general elections of 1983 and 1987.
 On all four occasions, he came in second place, losing to the Conservatives.

 Outside of the United Kingdom, Lord Watson is Chair of the Albanian British Chamber of Commerce and is a Member of the European Parliament's High Level Group on Romania.
 His political interests are the "worldwide use of English, EU enlargement and transatlantic relationship".

+He retired from the House of Lords on 25 July 2023.